gorbash1370/whisper-wrapper/issues.md

 - [ ]  What happens if the date changes during transcription, so it goes from before midnight to afterwards.
 Does this cause an error regarding the logfilename being datestamped?
 This might be particularly important if batched processing is implemented.. or will it just create a new logfilename and carry on?
 - [ ]  test if input and output folder are set to the same
 - [ ]  Test with different file formats.
 Successful file types: mp3, .wav
+- [x]  Test with commented out header fields, see if throws error.
+No error, just omits.
 - [x]  Blank delimiter
 - [x]  Blank Series & Episode information
 - [x]  blank string word interval.
 Correctly subsitutes 0.